nruth/show_me_the_cookies/README.md

 New drivers should be accompanied by a passing API spec.
 Driver-specific edge cases should not be added to the shared spec unless thought to be of general interest.
-API spec should not be changed because something doesn't work, fix the driver or make a plugin gem.
+API spec should not be changed because something doesn't work – try to fix the driver, or make an addon gem.

 More tests are welcome.